 How to apply

-Italian and foreign citizens with educational qualifications from a foreign State have to hand in the following documents to the International Cooperation Unit (U.C.U.) located in: Via Consolato del Mare n.
+Italian and foreign citizens with educational qualifications from a foreign State have to hand in the following documents to the Welcome Office located in: Via Consolato del Mare n.
 41 – Palazzo Mariani, 2nd floor) of the University of Messina:

 - Application for Recognition of Foreign Academic Qualifications addressed to the Rector of the University of Messina;

 - Original certificate of upper secondary school diploma required for admission to the university that issued the academic qualification;

 - Original degree;

 - Original of the certificate of university exams issued by the aforementioned university attesting: dates, marks, working hours or credits and locations of the exams if any of these were given in a university setting other than that of the issuer of the degree;

 - Curriculum and syllabus of each learning activity completed officially stamped by the home university/Diploma Supplement;

 - Declaration of Value (Dichiarazione di Valore) issued by the Italian Diplomatic and Consular Authorities;

 - Two photographs (one of which is to be authenticated in the case of non-EU citizens residing abroad);

-- Copy of passport, italian Codice fiscale (Italian national identification number) and stay permit (for non-EU citizens);
+- Copy of passport, italian Codice fiscale (Italian national identification number) and residence permit (for non-EU citizens);